IMTorgOpenDataTools/scratch-pdfjs/README.md

 * `9832d80` Search for text in Viewer and highlight the text
 * `fb33eef` Customize Viewer tool bar with `customToolbar.js`
 * `128b934` Save, then Load from ('Uint8Array'): as if from backend
+* Move to selected page
 * Extract selected text
 * Extract selected image / diagram
+* Highlight parts of the document
 * Improve whole document text extraction